 For instance, some young men will chose to have a vasectomy in order not to pass on any serious health concerns they know to be genetic.
 In this case their age would not be an excluding factor.

-When deciding on whether to have a vasectomy, it is less an issue of age and more a case of ensuring you have thoroughly assessed your feelings on the matter and are choosing to do so for the right reasons.
+When deciding on whether to have a vasectomy in Sydney, it is less an issue of age and more a case of ensuring you have thoroughly assessed your feelings on the matter and are choosing to do so for the right reasons.